OrHasan/Captcha_Analyzer/README.md

 ### Filter Test
 **Test filters - Testing a different combination of the available filters**

 Each file in the _[test_database_dir]_ folder need to be called with the expected result.
-The test will run each captcha with every specified filters combination in the code and save the filtering proccess picture in a corresponding subfolder inside "Methods Test" folder.
+The test will run each captcha with every specified filters combination in the code and save the filtering process picture in a corresponding sub-folder inside "Methods Test" folder.

-The result files' names will be in the follwing logic:
+The result files' names will be in the following logic:

 `Captch #[Index] - '[Result]' ([X] of [Y] chars, [Z] extra chars).png`